ArthurTlprt/ExpressionRecognitionTraining/README.md

 # Expression recognition

+If you want to use our model in your project, we suggest you to visit this repository.
+This repository is dedicated to the preparation of the data and the training on Affect-Net.

 This is a deep learning model to classify facial expressions in five categories:
  * Neutral
  * Happy